-- Rule 1.Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order.
-Written evidence should be supplied, at the time of application, from the relevant Local Authority. - Rule 2 Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+- Rule 1.
+Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted.
+Previously looked after children are those who were looked after but ceased to be so because of being adopted or because they became subject to a child arrangements order or a special guardianship order.

+Written evidence should be supplied at the time of application, from the - Written evidence should be supplied, at the time of application, from the relevant Local Authority. - Rule 2 Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
 A panel of governors will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
-The evidence must relate specifically to St Mary's School and must clearly demonstrate why this is the only school that can meet the child's needs. - Rule 3 Children who have a sibling on the school roll at the time of application.
-This applies to Reception through to Year 5.
-In-Year admissions: the sibling may be in the school's final year as long as they will still be in attendance at the time of admission. - Rule 4 Children who live in the parish of North Mymms.
-A map defining the ecclesiastical parish boundary is available on the school website and from the school. - Rule 5Children whose home address is outside the area as defined in Rule 4 above, one or more of whose parents/guardians have, at the time of application shown commitment to the Church of England or another Christian Church by attending a service at least once in each calendar month for the year prior to an application being made.
-Applicantsshould ask the priest or vicar to complete the statement on the second page of the Supplementary Information Form endorsing this commitment.
-The governors define a 'Christian' Church to be one which is a member, or is eligible for membership, of Churches Together in England or the Evangelical Alliance.
+The evidence must relate specifically to St Mary's Primary School and must clearly demonstrate why this is the only school that can meet the child's needs.

+Rule 3 Children who have a sibling on the school roll at the time of application. in Reception through to Year 5.

+In-Year admissions: the sibling may be in the school's final year as long as they will still be in attendance at the time of admission.

+Rule 4 Children who live in the ecclesiastical parish of North Mymms.
+A map defining the parish boundary is available at on the school website and as a hard copy from the school office.

+Rule 5 Children whose home address is outside the area as defined in Rule 4 above, one or more of whose parents/guardians have, at the time of application shown commitment to the Church of England or another Christian Church by attending a service of public worship at least once in each calendar month for the year immediately prior to an application being made.
+Applicants should ask the priest or vicar to complete the statement on the second page of the Supplementary Information Form endorsing this commitment.
+The governors define a 'Christian' Church to be one which is a member of Churches Together in England, the Evangelical Alliance or any partner churches of Affinity.
 In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.